 Big Brothers Big Sisters of the Central Blue Ridge

 Big Brothers Big Sisters of the Central Blue Ridge seeks arts-oriented volunteers to mentor a child.
 Volunteers are matched in a one-on-one, professionally-supported mentorship to share weekly activities focusing on fun and positive youth development.
+Many Littles enjoy drawing, knitting, dancing, woodworking, ceramics and other creative activities.
 In order to ensure successful matches, volunteers must commit to meet with their Little for about two hours each week for at least one year.
 For more information, contact Tosha Russock at (434) 244-0882 or firstname.lastname@example.org.

 The Bridge Progressive Arts Initiative

 The Bridge Progressive Arts Initiative is seeking volunteers to assist with events, programming, gallery hours and more.
 For more information, email email@example.com or call (434) 984-5669.